 The RECEIVED function uses the following arguments:

-- Maturity (required argument) – It is the security’s maturity date or when it expires.
+Maturity (required argument) – The security’s maturity date or when it expires.

-- Investment (required argument) – It is the amount invested in the security.
+Investment (required argument) – This is the amount invested in the security.

-- Discount (required argument) – It is the security’s discount rate.
+Discount (required argument) – This is the security’s discount rate.

-- Basis (optional argument) – It is the type of day count basis to be used.
+Basis (optional argument) – The type of day count basis to be used.

 How to use the maturity RECEIVED Function in Excel?

-To understand the uses of the function, let us consider an example:
+To understand the uses of the function, let’s look at an example:

 Suppose we are given the following data: